esthercordova/game-project-client/README.md

 ## Ideas for future iterations

 For future iterations it would be nice to be able to play the game from two different devices.
+I would also love to customize the welcome message based on cookies.
+So if a user been on my webpage before I would like to display a different message to them.